Generative-Program-Analysis/icse23-artifact-evaluation/README.md

     /icse23/icse23-artifact-evaluation/table4/compilation_test.py prepare --no-build

-With the C++ code generated, the next step is to generate the executable file, which is *necessary* for the rest evaluation.
+With the C++ code generated, the next step is to generate the executable files, which is *necessary* for the rest evaluation.
 You should run the following command.
 You can specify `--make-cores <cores>` to limit the CPU cores consumed.
 This step can take about >10 hours by a single